-Ans: No, the NEET exam will be conducted offline in 2021.
+No, the NEET exam will be conducted offline in 2023.

-Ans: Only a thorough learning and good practice can help you score 650+ in NEET 2021.
-Take full-length mock tests, solve sample papers and previous year’s question papers for a better preparation.
+Only thorough learning and good practice can help you score 650+ in NEET 2023.
+Take full-length mock tests, and solve sample papers and previous year’s question papers for a better preparation.

 Bachelor’s of Unani Medicine and Surgery